Fliplet/fliplet-cli/docs/API/helpers/interface-fields.md

 ## Properties for all fields

+The following property can be defined for all field types:

 - `type` (String, required)
 - `name` (String, required)
 - `label` (String) a bold label displayed before the input field